Genomon-Project/paplot-doc/data_qc.rst

 3-3.
 How to set name_set
 ------------------------------

-Define the legends and their colours.
+Define the legends and their colors.

 Write down ``{legend}:{colour}`` for each item in the stacked bargraph (colurs can be ommited).